Videos and podcasts

 So, a recent report from the National Anti-Scams Centre reported a drop in overall losses from investment scams from $1.5 billion in 2022, down to $1.3 billion last year.
 Now, this is still an eye-watering amount of money that is being lost to Australians every year, but it is trending in the right direction.

-So that’s all hopefully a good news story, but we do know that scammers are innovative, they change their approach all the time, so we need to remain very vigilant across the ecosystems – so government, regulators, banks, telcos, digital platforms – everybody needs to be involved in this fight.
+So that’s all a hopefully good news story, but we do know that scammers are innovative, they change their approach all the time, so we need to remain very vigilant across the ecosystems – so government, regulators, banks, telcos, digital platforms – everybody needs to be involved in this fight.

 Sarah Court: Thank you, Siobhan.